RWS/studio-api-docs/apiconcepts/verification/build_the_global_verifier_plugin.md

 *C:\Users\[UserName]\AppData\Roaming\SDL\SDL Trados Studio\14\Plugins\Unpacked*

-Make sure that you place the **.sdlplugin* file into the sub-folder Packages and launch Trados Studio 2017.
-During startup of Trados Studio 2017 the content of the package will be automatically extracted to the *Unpacked sub-folder*, as illustrated below:
+Make sure that you place the **.sdlplugin* file into the sub-folder Packages and launch Trados Studio.
+During startup of Trados Studio, the content of the package will be automatically extracted to the *Unpacked sub-folder*, as illustrated below:

 The above folder does not have to be the build output path, but it is convenient to build the project in this folder, as this will also create the *.sdlplugin file where it needs to be.
 After creating the plug-in based on the (empty) template, you could already build the project.
 However, it will, of course, not offer any functionality.

-Upon start-up Trados Studio 2017 will load the unpacked plug-in and show the following message, which you can confirm with **Yes**, so that the plug-in gets loaded.
+Upon start-up, Trados Studio will load the unpacked plug-in and show the following message, which you can confirm with **Yes**, so that the plug-in gets loaded.
 This message appears when loading plug-ins that have not been certified by SDL, which could potentially be unsafe.
 The message can be avoided by submitting your plug-in to SDL for certification.

 <img style="display:block; " src="images/PlugInWarning.jpg"/>

 > [!NOTE]
-> If a user clicks **No** when the plug-in security message is displayed during start-up of Trados Studio 2017, the plug-in will not be shown in the application.
+> If a user clicks **No** when the plug-in security message is displayed during start-up of Trados Studio, the plug-in will not be shown in the application.

-After loading the plug-in in Trados Studio 2017, you can confirm that the plug-in has been added by raising the corresponding dialog box through the menu command **Tools** -> **Plug-ins**.
+After loading the plug-in in Trados Studio, you can confirm that the plug-in has been added by raising the corresponding dialog box through the menu command **Tools** -> **Plug-ins**.
 The **Plug-ins** dialog box should list the name of your newly created plug-in:

 <img style="display:block; " src="images/IdenticalSegmentVerifier.jpg"/>